-- Depth Pressing + and under the Depth button allows you to change the display depth of the data.
+• Depth - Pressing + and - under the Depth button allows you to change the display depth of the data.
 This is commonly referred to as the depth window.
-The pre-set values range from 1m to 8m (3' to 25'), see Figure 6-12 - If the data was collected with a shallower depth, the depth setting can still be increased after the fact, when reviewing the data.
-In general, it's a good idea to set your displayed depth to 1.5 2 times the depth you expect the deepest target to be. - Position Pressing + and - under the Position button allows you to change the length of data displayed on a single screen.
-This is also known as horizontal scaling.
-The preset values range from 10m to 30m (25' to 100'), see Figure 6-13. - One reason for setting this to 30m would be to fit more data on the screen and look for consistency among hyperbolas that were crossed.
+The pre-set values range from 0.5m to 4m (2' to 15'), see Figure 6-12.

+If the data was collected with a shallower depth, the depth setting can still be increased after the fact, when reviewing the data.
+In general, it's a good idea to set your displayed depth to 1.5 - 2 times the depth you expect the deepest target to be.